- Home

 KS4

-At KS4 students explore the interactions between the physical environment and human activities through a range of physical and human geography units.
+At KS4 students explore the interactions between the physical environment and human activities through a range of physical and human geography units, including two fieldwork visits.
 At KS4 students follow the AQA GCSE Geography syllabus which is assessed across three, 1 hour 30 minute exams papers.

 KS5

-At KS5 students explore the interactions between the physical environment and human activities through a range of physical and human geography units.
+At KS5 students explore the interactions between the physical environment and human activities through a range of physical and human geography units, including fieldwork and completing an NEA (non examined Assessment - an independent investigation in an area of geography of their choice).

 Exam board(s)